Matching Pursuit LASSO Part II: Applications and Sparse Recovery over Batch Signals: Batch MPL and Applications to Many-Face Recognition

+We apply BMPL for many-face recognition tasks by solving problem (\ref{eq:batch}).
+We adopt {L2}~\cite{shi2011}, {L2-L2}~\cite{Lei2011} and {BOMP}~\cite{Rubinstein2008} as the baseline methods.
+Besides, the PGH method is adopted for the comparison, since it has shown better efficiency than other $\ell_1$-norm methods~\cite{linxiao,Xiao2013PGH_J}.
+We follow the experimental settings in~\cite{Wright2009} for the comparison. which is negligible.
+We set $\varrho = 10$ for {BMPL} and $k=200$ for {BOMP} for all experiments.
+Furthermore, considering that there may be some images that cannot be sparse-represented by the training images, we constrain $k \leq 600$.

-Two widely used databases, namely, the \emph{{Extended using}} and \emph{AR} database are studied.
-The \emph{{Extended using}} consists of 2,414 frontal face images of 38 subjects~\cite{shi2011,Gao2013}.
+The \emph{{Extended YaleB}} and \emph{AR} databases are used for the comparison.
+The \emph{{Extended YaleB}} database consists of 2,414 frontal face images of 38 subjects~\cite{shi2011,Gao2013}.
 They are captured under various lighting conditions and cropped and normalized to $192\times168$ pixels.
-In our experiment, we take 62 images per person, resulting 2,356 images in total.
-The \emph{AR} dataset consists of over 2,600 frontal images of 100 individuals~\cite{Martinez1999,Wright2009,Gao2013}.
-Each image is normalized to $80\times60$ pixels.
-We set the stopping condition ${||\db- \bA\x||^2}/{||\db||}^2 \leq 10^{-6}$ for {\tt BGMP} and $k=200$ for {\tt BOMP}.
-Furthermore, considering that there may be some images that cannot be sparse-represented by the training images, we constrain the sparsity $k \leq 600$.
-Finally, since the number of measurements $n$ can be very large, the estimation of $\varrho$ in equation (\ref{eq:guess}) is not suitable.
-Therefore, we directly set $\varrho = 10$ for all experimental settings.
+In our experiment, we take 62 images per person, resulting in 2,356 images in total.
+The \emph{AR} database consists of over 2,600 frontal images of 100 individuals~\cite{Martinez1999,Wright2009,Gao2013}.
+Each image is normalized to $80\times60$ pixels. {Computing $\bA^{\top}\bA$ with all images of \emph{{Extended YaleB}} and \emph{AR} takes 5.74 seconds and 1.10 seconds, respectively.
+In other words, the time spent on $\bA^{\top}\bA$ is negligible.

+We consider two experimental settings: 1) \emph{Many-face recognition with different number of pixels}; and 2) \emph{Many-face recognition with different number of training samples}.